gtcasl/cash/README.md

 # Cash

-Cash is A C++ embedded domain specific library (EDSL) for hardware design and simulation.
-It uses template metaprogramming and macro-based reflection to extend the C++ language with hardware specific constructs.
-Cash enabling developpers to describe and simulate their hardware module from a single source program, leveraging the large C++ ecosystem.
+Cash is A C++ embedded domain specific library (EDSL) for hardware design and simulation.\ It uses template metaprogramming and macro-based reflection to extend the C++ language with hardware specific constructs.\ Cash enables developpers to describe and simulate their hardware module from a single source program, leveraging the large C++ ecosystem.

 The library documentation is available at: https://gtcasl.github.io/cash/